fvtrx/ryt-bank-assessment/README.md

 You can start developing by editing the files inside the **app** directory.

+## Mock PIN

+Upon reaching payment transfer confirmation screen, you'll be prompt with a modal requesting for the 6-digit in-app PIN number before proceeding with the transfer.

+Therefore, the correct PIN number that is used for this project is `123456`.

 ## Reset Project

 To reset the project to its initial state, run: